 About Me

-I’m an MPhys Astrophysics student at the University of Liverpool, where my interests focus on neutron stars, gravitational waves, and computational astrophysics.
-I enjoy combining physics, mathematics, and programming to model physical processes and interpret astronomical data.
+I’m an MPhys Astrophysics student at the University of Liverpool, where my interests focus on neutron stars, gravitational waves, and computational analysis.
+I enjoy combining physics, mathematics, and programming to model physical processes and interpret astronomical and observational data.

 Technical Skills